Mernus/design_patterns/README.md

 ## Executing examples

-In project directory you can find compiled versions of design patterns files (files *.pyc)
+In the project directory, you can find compiled versions of design patterns files (files *.pyc)

-To execute this files and see the output of design patterns examples you need to print in console
+To execute these files and see the output of design patterns examples, you need to print in the console.

 ```bash
 python file.pyc